 Currency in Chile : Argentinian peso (£4.30 = 100 peso)

 Visa requirements for Chile: There are no visa requirements for most countries.
 Australians need to pay a reciprocity fee of $117 if entering via Santiago airport.
 The Chinese have to get a visa which is free.

 Where to eat in San Pedro De Atacama

 San Pedro is not cheap so if you are on a budget you will need to look around and find the best deals – they are there to find.
 You will, however, find an abundance of great restaurants in San Pedro De Atacama covering cuisines from all over the world.
-You certainly won’t go hungry in San Pedro!
-If you have space afterwards, I recommend stopping at one of the numerous ice cream shops!
+Eating out is definitely one of my favourite things to do in San Pedro de Atacama!
+If you have space after your main course, I recommend stopping at one of the numerous ice cream shops!
 Here are a few of my favourite restaurants:

 The Burger Garden, San Pedro

 Basically, just a no-frills burger bar found on a side street in a little courtyard lit up with fairy lights.
 There are a few long tables to sit around and a great sociable atmosphere.
 Frequented by lots of locals it’s a great place to get to know some of the people who know San Pedro best!
 The burgers are also delicious and a decent price – around 6000 pesos (£7-8.)

 Not the cheapest of places but the food is delicious, the staff helpful and friendly and the atmosphere is great.
 The food is also well presented – the chicken curry came inside a coconut!
 Dinner will set you back about 12-14000 pesos.
 I’d recommend the Carne pasta – like a lasagne but with shredded beef instead of Bolognaise.
 The chicken in a mustard cream sauce was also a hit.

 Cafe Peregrino in San Pedro